I sure have a lot of SHIBs. It seems like all I see lately are SHIBs.

 But it seems like someone, somewhere, decided to hold it all up and deliver it all at once.
 Sheesh!
 What gives, man?

 Anywho!
-Next weekend, I'll be gone on a quilting retreat.
+Next weekend, (edited: this was Feb 21st.)
+I'll be gone on a quilting retreat.
 YAAAYYY!
 I am getting ready by cutting, cutting, and cutting.
 I bought some new rotary blade (upmost importance), and this one came home.

 I know, I know.
 I said I wouldn't buy any fabric because, holy hosers!
 I have so much.
 For those of you who know me, I don't have to say why it came home with me.
 For the others; it's orange!
 AND it was on sale as it's the end of the bolt.
 More than half a meter (0.6m) for only $8 when a full meter goes for $24.
 Whoohoo.
 Oh! you bet I know what to do with this one, lol.